timescale/docs/cloud/migrate-mst-cloud/index.md

 separately instead.

 If you aren't sure which method to use, try copying the entire database at once to estimate the time required.
-If the time estimate is very long, abort the migration and switch to the other method.
+If the time estimate is very long, stop the migration and switch to the other method.

 ## Migrate an active database